runar-labs/runar-swift/swift-ffi/task10.md

 ### 3) Actor conversions and state

 - Convert raw-handle wrappers to actors:
-  - `public actor TransportHandle { private let handle: UnsafeMutableRawPointer }`
+  - `public actor QuicTransport { private let handle: UnsafeMutableRawPointer }`
   - `public actor DiscoveryHandle { private let handle: UnsafeMutableRawPointer }`
   - `public actor CAClient { private let handle: UnsafeMutableRawPointer }`
 - Remove `SendableHandle` entirely.
 Actors are references that are Sendable-by-reference; their isolated state does not need to be Sendable.